realA10001986/Time-Circuits-Display/README.md

 The device's hostname in the WiFi network.
 Defaults to 'timecircuits'.
 This also is the domain name at which the Config Portal is accessible from a browser in the same local network.
 The URL of the Config Portal then is http://<i>hostname</i>.local (the default is http://timecircuits.local)

-If you have more than one clock in your local network, please give them unique hostnames.
+If you have more than one TCD in your local network, please give them unique hostnames.

 ##### &#9654; AP Mode: Network name appendix